hizzle-co/noptin/readme.txt

 Noptin is designed for performance, privacy, and simplicity.
 It runs entirely on your own WordPress site, is GDPR-friendly by default, and does not limit the number of subscribers you can collect.

-With Noptin, users can subscribe to your newsletter using forms, popups, widgets, or checkout pages.
-You can then send newsletters, automate email notifications, and keep subscribers engaged.
+With Noptin, users can subscribe to your newsletter using subscription forms, popups, widgets, or checkout forms.
+You can then send them email newsletters, automatic new post notifications, and keep subscribers engaged.

 Noptin works with WooCommerce out of the box to help you automate your WooCommerce powered store.
 It is also multisite compatible.